 Some claim this quote comes from Mark Twain, however, literary scholars think otherwise.
 It may have its origins in a 19th-century “commonplace book” or what we would call today a “self-help book.”
 The sentiment is correct, namely that kindness is the very first step in the healing process.

 In Mark’s gospel, Jesus is traveling in the district of Tyre and spreading his ministry to new people; in fact, some of these souls may be Gentiles.
 These non-Jews listened not only to Jesus’s words of encouragement but also were witnesses of his healing power.

 So we have the story of the deaf man whose ears were opened.
 Again, kindness is a language that the deaf can hear.

 On Labor Day, I watched with interest the award ceremony of the American Film Institute, honoring actor George Clooney, for his “lifetime achievement” in the film and television industry.

 In his acceptance speech, Clooney had to admit that he is young for such an award, but these days AFI, for a variety of reasons, maybe running out of bankable Hollywood stars.

 Cooney’s breakthrough role was that of Dr. Doug Ross on the TV drama ER in which the actor played an emergency room physician or hospitalist.
 Week after week, he and his fellow actors saved the lives of all sorts of people.

 Today we use the term “hospitalist,” meaning a medical doctor assigned to patients whose health issues require immediate attention, diagnosis, and care.
-This word “hospitalist” comes from the Latin root word that we find in hospitality or hospice, a place of caring and even healing.
+The word “hospitalist” comes from the Latin root word that we find in hospitality or hospice, a place of caring, and even healing.

 Reading today’s gospel, think of Jesus as a hospitalist and one who can look into people’s lives and the illness and challenging issues that affect souls in need of healing.